 About Efford Down

 At the northern most point of the Farm, over looking Summerlease Beach and the breakwater, a former coastguard lookout stands.
-Known as Compass point, was built by the Acland family in 1840 of local sandstone, based on the temple of winds in Athens.
+Known as Compass point, was built by the Acland family during the 1840's, based on the tower of winds in Athens.
 It is so called as it has points of the compass carved in each of its hexagonal sides.

-The Farm buildings appear on the 1880 OS map probably build with the stone from the quarry on site, as would have been the cottages which appear on the 1908 OS map, again built by the Acland family.
+The Farm buildings appear on the 1880 OS map probably build with the stone from the quarry on site, as would have been the cottages which appear on the 1908 OS map.